Scilur/CreditAmountCalculator/README.md

 | 21 | 60 | 1000.00 |
 | 61 | 80 | 10000.00 |
 | 81 | 100 | 50000.00 |

+###Result of calculations must contain the explanation what points were taken into account.